 SELECT Table1.Column(s), Table2.Column(s), FROM Table1 CROSS JOIN Table2 --OR We can Simply Write it as SELECT Table1.
 Column(s), Table2.
 Column(s), FROM Table1, Table2

 From the above screenshot, you can easily understand that the MySQL Cross join displays the Cartesian product of two tables.
 It means that every record in Table A is combined with every record in Table B

 For this Cross Join example, we are going to use Employ and Department tables present in our company Database.
-Data present in employ is:
+Data present in the employ is:

 Data present in the MySQL Department is:

 MySQL Cross Join Examples

 The following is the list of ways that we can use this to combine two or get information (records) from two or more tables.

 The following Query display all the columns present in the employ and Department tables

 USE company; SELECT * FROM employ CROSS JOIN department;

 If you observe the below screenshot, It is displaying 135 records.
 It means 15 rows from the Employ multiplies by 9 rows in the Department table.

 NOTE: The DeptID column is repeated twice, which might be annoying to the end-user.
 To avoid unwanted columns, I suggest you select individual column names.
-Please avoid SELECT * Statement in it.
+Please avoid the SELECT * Statement in it.